If you are on the hunt for some of the best ski backpacks, you have come to the right place.

 And it can hold a lot of gear.
 With a 40L capacity, this is the most spacious ski backpack featured in this review.
 If you’re looking for a big bag that can hold everything you could possibly need while skiing, this is the one.

 It has a total of eight compartments and pockets, which will let you organize everything.
 And it has external attachment points for all your bulkier gear, including skis/snowboard, helmet, and crampons.

 But it is a very expensive bag.
 Actually, if you want just the backpack it has a reasonable price point.
 However, if you want the kit with the avalanche airbag unit for advanced safety, you might as well just hand over your firstborn child to Ortovox.
 But if you’re ever in a situation that you have to actually use the airbag, I’m sure you’ll be extremely happy you decided to splurge on this pack.

-A good touring ski backpack will let you move around the slopes with your hands free.
-It needs to have multiple attachment points, which will let you mounts your skis/snowboard, helmet and ice axe to the exterior of the pack.
+A good touring ski pack will let you move around the slopes with your hands-free.
+It needs to have multiple attachment points, which will let you mount your skis/snowboard, helmet, and ice axe to the exterior of the pack.